-Faculty: The following were members of the faculty of the Education Department in 2013-2014:
+Faculty: The following were members of the faculty of the School of Education in 2014-2015:

-Dr. Francis Albitz - taught in the Physical Education - Teaching program

-Dr. Michelle Beach - taught in the undergraduate and on-campus graduate programs

-Dr. Rhonda Bonnstetter - taught in the undergraduate and on-campus graduate programs

-Dr. Wendy Claussen - taught in the undergraduate program

-Dr. Verna Cornish - taught in the undergraduate and on-campus graduate programs

-Dr. John Engstrom - taught in the off-campus graduate program

-JoAnne Hinckley - taught in the undergraduate and on-campus graduate programs

-Dr. Sharon Kabes - taught in both the on- and off-campus graduate programs, and also acted as Director for the Graduate programs in Education in spring semester

-Dr. Dennis Lamb - on sabbatical this year

-Dr. Tanya McCoss-Yerigan - taught in the off-campus graduate program
+- Dr. Francis Albitz taught in the Physical Education Teaching program - Dr. Michelle Beach taught in the 2 + 2 Early Childhood Distance program and Early Childhood Special Education - Dr. Rhonda Bonnstetter taught in the undergraduate program - Dr. Wendy Claussen taught in the undergraduate program - Dr. Kimberly Coy taught in the undergraduate and on-campus graduate programs - Dr. John Engstrom taught in the off-campus graduate program - Ms. JoAnne Hinckley taught in the undergraduate and on-campus graduate programs - Dr. Sharon Kabes taught in both the on- and off-campus graduate programs, and also acted as Director for the Graduate programs in Education - Dr. Dennis Lamb taught in the off-campus graduate program - Dr. Tanya McCoss-Yerigan taught in the off-campus graduate program